Have you ever thought to yourself: “Screw it, let’s do it!?” This is exactly what happened as I jumped off a plane over the Namib desert. 🙂

 Ground Rush Adventures, the company I jumped with, has a team of very experienced instructors with at least 4000 jumps each.
 On average, the guys skydive three times a day and over 1000 times a year, so they definitely know what they’re talking about.

-Rules are very strict and they are controlled by the Parachute Association of Namibia (PANAM) which is the governing body for all forms of skydiving in Namibia.
+Rules are very strict and they are controlled by the Parachute Association of Namibia (PANAM), the governing body for all forms of skydiving in Namibia.

 The company also has top notch equipment controlled on a regular basis: